-- A Dedicated Healthcare Science department at the new StoneX facility which houses specialist clinical skills laboratories.
-The equipment used for teaching is identical to that used in clinical practice.
-This includes audiometry, hearing aid programming and balance testing. - Online support for all modules available on My Learning.
+- Dedicated Healthcare Science department at the new StoneX facility, which houses specialist clinical skills laboratories.
+The equipment used for teaching is identical to that used in clinical practice and can develop practical skills. - Equipment includes ECG, exercise testing, ambulatory monitoring and analysis, and plethysmography box, plus Heartworks Echo simulator, clinical simulation mannequins and the Epicardio simulation online platform for ECG, cardiac rhythm management (pacing) and electrophysiology. - Online support for all modules available on My Learning.
 This support encompasses varied resource materials such as teaching slides, key concept videos, reading lists, excerpts from books and journals, links to specific websites (such as NICE), videos of live clinical practice (such as angiography). - Learning resource facilities at the University including computing suites and internet access, including online access to reading lists and materials. - Access to the library 24/7 in each semester, including access to academic writing and language plus maths, statistics and numeracy support on campus or online - Academic Advisors Scheme serves as an enhancement for all students, ensuring that every undergraduate (UG) student is assigned a dedicated academic advisor during the academic year, encompassing consistent elements, such as needs and resource limitations, aimed at improving student outcomes.